amazedsaint/NFlow/README.md

 ## Quick Start

 To test the code, please make sure your local flow emulator is running.
-Please see here (https://docs.onflow.org/emulator) how to install the Flow CLI.
+Please see here (https://docs.onflow.org/emulator) for more on how to install the Flow CLI.
 Once you've Flow CLI, just start the emulator as below

 ```